 - Promotional bonus points, like when an online shopping portal has an additional tiered bonus for a purchase

 Earn Companion Pass with Southwest credit cards

 Southwest Airlines co-branded credit cards offer one of the easiest ways to earn Companion Pass.
 Southwest has a total of five credit cards (three personal cards and two business cards).
-The cards all have huge welcome offers, and both welcome bonuses and eligible spending count toward the qualifying points required for Companion Pass.
+The cards all have huge welcome offers (some of which even include a Companion Pass), and both welcome bonuses and eligible spending count toward the qualifying points required for Companion Pass.